Teyras/MT/text/chapters/330_scheduling_related_work.md

 It seems that the time-based variant of the online scheduling problem is not very well researched, despite its practical applications.
-A heuristic approach for minimizing the makespan has been described[@HeuristicsScheduling] that uses a single queue of incoming jobs ordered by three criteria: smallest label first (where the label of a job on a worker is the position of the job in its processing set ordered by the processing time on each of the workers), least flexibility job first (a job is less flexible than another if its processing set is a proper subset of the processing set of the other job) and longest processing time first.
-If a job is due to be sent to an idle workers and there are multiple candidates, the job is sent to the worker with the smallest sum of processing times of queued jobs that also have that worker in their processing sets.
+A heuristic approach for minimizing the makespan called OAGM (Online Algorithm based on Greedy algorithm and Machine preference) has been described[@HeuristicsScheduling] that uses a single queue of incoming jobs ordered by three criteria: smallest label first (where the label of a job on a worker is the position of the job in its processing set ordered by the processing time, from smaller to larger, on each of the workers), least flexibility job first (a job is less flexible than another if its processing set is a proper subset of the processing set of the other job) and longest processing time first.
+If a job is due to be sent to an idle worker and there are multiple candidates, the job is sent to the worker with the smallest sum of processing times of queued jobs that also have that worker in their processing sets.

-This algorithm is expanded upon by a meta-heuristic algorithm that maintains a job queue for each worker and tries to iteratively improve the schedule by randomly moving jobs from the most loaded worker to another with a probability based on the load of each worker.
+This algorithm is expanded upon by a meta-heuristic algorithm (called meta-OAGM) that maintains a job queue for each worker and tries to iteratively improve the schedule by randomly moving jobs from the most loaded worker to another with a probability based on the load of each worker.
 This approach is based on simulated annealing, a probabilistic technique for approximating the global optimum of a function.

 Most literature is concerned with the list-based variant of the problem.
 We will survey the results in the following sections.